xgzlucario/rotom/README.md

 ## 📃Introduction

-Welcome to Rotom, an embedded high-performance Key-Value in-memory database written in Go, has many built-in data types, Support for persistence and data recovery.
+Welcome to rotom, an embedded high-performance key-value in-memory database written in Go, has many built-in data types, support for persistence and data recovery.

 Currently features:

-1. Built-in data types String, Map, Set, List, ZSet, and BitMap.
+1. Built-in data types `string`, `map`, `set`, `list`, `zset`, and `bitmap`.
 2. Second level ttl supported for each key-value pair.
 3. Based on [GigaCache](https://github.com/xgzlucario/GigaCache), which is managing GB-level data, saving 50% memory compared to `stdmap`, with better performance and reduced GC overhead.
 4. Internal encoding/decoding lib that more effective than `protobuf`.